 Bruce Clay’s 2015 Predictions for the SEO Industry

-Since 2006, Bruce has posted annual predictions of what he expects will jostle the Digital marketing industry in the year to come.
+Since 2006, Bruce has posted annual predictions of what he expects will jostle the Internet marketing industry in the year to come.
 What follows are nine predictions by Bruce Clay on mobile, local, video, voice search, and shifts in the Internet’s dominant players.

 In keeping with our annual tradition here at Bruce Clay, Inc., I’d like to share with you my forecast of the search climate in 2015.
 I predict: